 A lot of people absolutely love the Candlelight Processional.
 We like it quite a bit, but we aren’t absolutely gung-ho, call Disney Dining the very first day the packages go on sale, crazy like some people.
 It’s neat, but definitely not the highlight of our trip.
 It’s beautifully done, but at some points it seems overly stuffy.
 I suppose I would much rather hear the recital of some Christmas Carols by the choir with the celebrity enthusiastically telling some other Christmas story.
 As it is, it’s very solemn and proper.
 It just doesn’t seem animated or lively enough for me, but that’s just my personal preference, I suppose.

-We likely will not go in 2013, as we saw Neil Patrick Harris last time, who we think is about the coolest person ever, and the hosts this year when we’ll be in town don’t stack up to him.
-In 2008, we booked the package the package, but it was mostly to see John O’Hurley, or J. Petermann, as fellow Seinfeld fans may know him.
-In 2010, we went to see Whoopi Goldberg, because seating was included with our D23 Magic & Merriment event package.
+We likely will not go in 2014, as we saw Neil Patrick Harris last time, who we think is about the coolest person ever, and the hosts this year when we’ll be in town don’t stack up to him.
+A few years ago, we booked the package, but it was mostly to see John O’Hurley, or J. Petermann, as fellow Seinfeld fans may know him.
+More recently, we went to see Whoopi Goldberg, because seating was included with our D23 Magic & Merriment event package.
 Whoopi Goldberg was okay, but on the “cool scale” she just doesn’t stack up to NPH or J. Petermann!

 For comprehensive tips for planning your Christmas-time trip to Walt Disney World, check out our “Ultimate Guide to Christmas at Walt Disney World.“